 If your organization is interested in moving special projects forward, seeking skills or expertise unavailable within the organization, or hoping to advance the established mission of the organization in new ways, a Fellow might be the perfect fit.
 Each year the Stevenson Center matches Fellows and organizations for an 11-month professional practice placement.
 Stevenson Center Fellows are emerging community and economic development professionals eager to share their experience and expertise and to help your organization achieve its goals.

-We require that every Fellow bring experience in the non-profit and/or public service sector to our program.
+We require that every Fellow bring experience in the non-profit and/or public sector to our program.
 They then spend an intensive year in the classroom layering research and training atop that strong base of practice.
 For our Fellows this 11 month, 35 hour/week professional practice placement is part of a plan of study that challenges them to integrate research and practice.
 These placements also provide an opportunity for organizations to push past barriers on new projects, ongoing initiatives, or in daily operations.
 Our Fellows produce amazing results and host organizations love them!
-In our recent alumni survey, we heard that hosts had expressed interest in hiring their Fellow following nearly two-thirds (62.5%) of placements.*
+In alumni surveys, we find that hosts tend to express interest in hiring their Fellow following approximately 71% of placements.*

-Local organizations can also host graduate assistants for the academic year, August through May.
+Local organizations or those offering remote opportunities can also host graduate assistants for the academic year, August through May (subject to availability).
 In exchange for a stipend, these students work up to 20 hours per week to assist organizations with their programs and services.